fnjyusername/ArduinoTrinket/README.md

 # ArduinoTrinket PRO (3v/12Mhz or 5v/16Mhz)
+Supports: Arduino IDE 1.6.4, ATMEGA328

 On Trinket PRO (5v or 3v Logic), there are 3 Ports (Port B, C, and D) which can be utilized for pin change interrupt.
 Take note that some pins on each port are multifunction so care shall be taken in using a multifunction pin.
 Example is the physical board's pin 10, 11, 12, and 13 can be use as SPI pins.

+It can be program like the Arduino UNO.

 Definition:
 BOARD PIN - The pin number labeled on the physical Trinket Pro board.